 1.2.
 Risks

 1.2.1.
-The use of digital technology can put children and staff at risk both in and out of school.
-Annex D to 'Keeping Children Safe in Education' (September 2021)
+The use of digital technology is a significant component in many safeguarding and wellbeing issues.
+Children are at risk of abuse and other risks online.
+Part One 'Keeping Children Safe in Education' (01 September 2023)